Paths to Citizenship as the Widow(er) of a U.S. Citizen

 For surviving spouses of deceased U.S. military members who were killed in combat, there are separate immigration benefits.
 Military widow(ers) who meet certain requirements may self-petition for immediate relative status on Form I-360.

-For more information and possible resources to help you claim these benefits, contact USCIS.
+For more information and possible resources to help, contact USCIS about family based survivor benefits.
 They established a toll-free military help line, 877-CIS-4MIL (877-247-4645) exclusively for current members of the military and their families.

 Eligibility for a Widow or Widower to Obtain a Green Card